curtispuetz/pypp-cli/things_cant_do.md

 - Make large tuples (use a list for large collections instead)
 - Redefine variables
 - Call methods or functions C++ reserved keywords (i.e. union, etc.)
+  - Or maybe these can just be changed to 'keyword_' in the C++?
 - <, <=, >=, > comparisons on sets.